victrsanchez/mutant-recruiting/README.md

 ## Settings

-- Database: create a new empty database in localhost
+- Database: create a new empty database in localhost (mysql or postgres)

 - ENV file: copy .env.example to .env file and update all env variables with your properly local environment